-2007 saw Sea Start carrying out over 2000 breakdowns.
+Each here sees Sea Start carrying out over 2000 breakdowns and 2018 has been no exception.
 As memberships rise, the frequency of calls for assistance rises.

 However the reasons for the calls remain very similar from year to year and most are electrical faults.
 This can cover a whole multitude of things such as starter motors, alternators, fuses, engine management system, switches, corroded contacts and of course batteries.